moofit/psu_2015/README.md

+# Amsys @ PSU MacAdmin 2015 - Scripts

-# Repository of scripts that were referenced during the Penn State MacAdmin Conference 2015.
+Repository of scripts that were referenced during the Penn State MacAdmin Conference 2015.